ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 ### New Key-bindings

-The key-bindings for window tiling have only worked on full keyboards ⌨️ with a 10-key pad.
-Few laptops 💻 have a 10-key pad and not all keyboards have a 10-key either.
+The key-bindings for window tiling have only worked on full keyboards :keyboard: with a 10-key pad.
+Few laptops :computer: have a 10-key pad and not all keyboards have a 10-key either.
 There are some well known key-bindings from other platforms that were not recognised in Ubuntu MATE.
-So, we've had a think 🤔 and have come up with this:
+So, we've had a think :think: and have come up with this:

   * **Maximise Window:** <kbd>Super</kbd> + <kbd>Up</kbd>
   * **Restore Window:** <kbd>Super</kbd> + <kbd>Down</kbd>